 “I’ll see what I can do.
 Let you know tomorrow.”

 She thanks him and says goodnight, then continues walking around the city to let the nightlife wash over her as she plans her next steps out.
-Eventually she stops to grab some food, and skims the news for a mention of the news Peter mentioned.
+Eventually she stops to grab some food, and skims the news for a mention of what Peter mentioned.

 It’s not hard to find, topping most of the web and news aggregators.
 Her brow rises in particular at the name of the person credited beneath the headline: Dr. Madi, one of Red’s supervisors when he worked at the lab.